tmatista/Portfolio/Pen Plotter/README.md

 [repository for this project](https://github.com/tmatista/ME405Mecha15) has more detailed information about the code, CAD, and hardware that made this project a reality.

-## Result
+## Final Product
-Below an example of the simulated system performance, actual working video, and produced drawings.
+Below is an image of the completed product, simulated system performance, and produced drawings.
 <img src="finalSystem.jpg" alt="FinalSystem" width="750"/>

 ![Rosette Gif](rosetteDrawingAnimation.gif)